 Many of the strategies that have allowed us to grow and nurture our capacity for resilience in the past, will apply just as well today.
 But we may need to adjust some of these strategies to the current situation.
 Sharing with one another in this course will enable us to build new approaches to resilience and adapt old ones as we move together in very uncertain times.

 Meet the team

 Your lead educator for this course is Associate Professor Marcus O’Donnell (Pro Vice-Chancellor, Teaching and Learning, Deakin University).
 Marcus has over 30 years experience in education, health and community development, and currently researches connections between education and wellbeing.

-Dr Bianca Frost from our course design team will also be on-hand to support discussions and help answer your questions.
+Dr Bianca Frost from our course design team will also be on-hand in later weeks to support discussions and help answer your questions.

-If you haven’t already, make sure you follow Marcus, Chie and Bianca for course updates, feedback and discussions.
+If you haven’t already, make sure you follow Marcus, Warren and Bianca for course updates, feedback and discussions.
 You might also like to follow our conversations using #FLResilience on social media.